awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users don't see the Forgot password? option on the client login screen<a name="forgot_password"></a>

-If you're using AD Connector, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.
+If you're using AD Connector or a trusted domain, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.

 ### I receive the message "The system administrator has set policies to prevent this installation" when I try to install applications on a Windows WorkSpace<a name="msi_wont_install"></a>